H4rtland/masters/week12/README.md

 This distribution was produced before making the changes in the above section, which is why there is still a massive spike at 2380.

-The mean of the dstribution is now at ~1200, whereas last week it was ~800.
+The mean of the dstribution now looks to be at ~1200, whereas last week it was ~800.
 The backgrounds should be almost identical, so I'm not sure what's causing this.

 These are some samples of the histogram bin contents and the theoretical value I was calculating before (these are NOT the randomly generated values, those are based on these numbers)